 Please, as a courtesy to others, if you can't make it for your

-let me know or comment in the shift "Passdown text file".
+let us know or comment in the shift "Pass-down text file".
 We do not need Stock tracking programs, Adventure games,

-- only Ham Radio related software will be allowed.
+Only Ham Radio related software will be allowed on the computers

 For more information, please contact us at: